tea7010/MyLearning/english/writing.md

 * I don't wanna do anything now.
 I am tired. maybe this is because of the dinner I needed to attend yesterday.
 When I have a occation that I need to take care of visitor, I seem to get tired and stressed.
 * I don’t feel like doing anything right now.
 I’m tired.
 Maybe it’s because of the dinner I had to attend yesterday.
 Whenever I have to take care of a visitor, I end up feeling exhausted and stressed.

+* I was productive today as I concentrated on the two tasks.
+Probably this is because the task I am dealing with is quite clear what to do and something new.
+* I was productive today and I focused on two tasks.
+Maybe it’s because the tasks were clear and involved something new.